ESG Litigation Guide

 This Act places a broad duty of care on companies, with the goal to prevent and address actual and potential adverse consequences of the activities of companies abroad (e.g. in the sense of their supply chains), in particular with regard to human rights, labour rights and the environment.
 It tries to reach this goal by placing this duty of care on and making compliance with the OECD Guidelines mandatory for multinational companies.

 Companies must exercise due diligence in their supply chains to assess, identify, reduce and prevent the actual and potential adverse consequences thereof their actions.
-Such adverse consequences take place, for example, when in the supply chain use is made of restrictions on the freedom of association and collective bargaining, or when discrimination, forced labor, child labor, unsafe working conditions, slavery, exploitation or environmental damage takes place.
+Such adverse consequences take place, for example, when in the supply chain use is made of restrictions on the freedom of association and collective bargaining, or when discrimination, forced labour, child labour, unsafe working conditions, slavery, exploitation or environmental damage takes place.

 Environmental